Osceola County Inmate Search

 What Is Inmate Records In Osceola County?

-Osceola County Corrections Department: 402 Simpson Road, Kissimmee, FL 34744
+Osceola County Corrections Department 402 Simpson Road Kissimmee, FL 34744 Phone: 407-742-4444 Osceola County Corrections and Jail Services

 Are Inmate Records Public In Osceola County?

-Osceola County Sheriff's Office: 2601 E. Irlo Bronson Memorial Highway, Kissimmee, FL 34744
+Osceola County Sheriff's Office 2601 E. Irlo Bronson Memorial Highway Kissimmee, FL 34744 Phone: 407-348-2222 Osceola County Sheriff's Office

 What's Included Inmate Records in Osceola County

-- Booking date and time
+- Booking photographs and physical description

-- Current charges and case numbers
+- Criminal charges and case numbers

-- Bond information and amounts
+- Bond information and court dates

-- Housing location within the facility
+- Housing assignments within the facility

 Osceola County Prison System